Sunshine Skyway Bridge: Suicides

-At least 316 people have committed suicide by jumping from the bridge or its predecessors into the waters of Tampa Bay.
+At least 316 people have died by suicide by jumping from the bridge or its predecessors into the waters of Tampa Bay.
 An estimated 48 others have survived.
-Many other missing persons are suspected of having jumped from the bridge but their deaths could not be confirmed as no bodies were recovered.
+Many other missing persons are suspected of having jumped from the bridge, but their deaths could not be confirmed, as no bodies were recovered.

-In response to the high number of suicide attempts from the bridge, the state of Florida installed six crisis hotline phones along the center span in 1999, and began 24-hour patrols.
+In response to the high number of suicide attempts from the bridge, Florida installed six crisis hotline phones along the center span in 1999, and began 24-hour patrols.
 As of 2003, the call center at the Crisis Center of Tampa Bay received 18 calls from potential jumpers, all of whom survived, according to a 2003 St. Petersburg Times report.
+However, the bridge saw an average of one jump per month, reaching a record high of 18 suicides in 2018.